Thomson Reuters: Sponsorships

-Thomson Reuters has sponsored Canadian golf champion Mike Weir and the AT&T Williams Formula One team.
+Thomson Reuters has sponsored Canadian golf champion Mike Weir and the Williams Grand Prix Engineering Formula One team.
 It also sponsors Marketplace, a radio show from American Public Media.

 Thomson Reuters, among other media corporations, also donated hundreds of thousands of dollars to the Clinton Foundation.

-Involvement with U.S. mass surveillance
+Involvement in surveillance

+Thomson Reuters owns and operates the Consolidated Lead Evaluation and Reporting (CLEAR) database, which scrapes personal and identifying data for use in law enforcement, corporate security, and fraud investigations.
+Per the company's marketing, CLEAR compiles public records, phone records, utility records, social media information, credit history, motor vehicle registration data, and automatic license plate reader scans to create files on its subjects.
+CLEAR has been the subject of numerous lawsuits alleging invasions of privacy and other violations of civil liberties.